WHO Countries Strike Landmark Agreement On Tackling Future Pandemics - UrduPoint

 The finalised text will now be presented for sign-off at the WHO's annual assembly next month.

-As intense talks in corridors and closed rooms drew towards an end late on Tuesday, Tedros told reporters he thought the draft was "balanced", and that a deal would bring "more equity".
+As intense talks in corridors and closed rooms drew towards an end late Tuesday, Tedros told reporters he thought a deal would bring "more equity".

-While taking measures to coordinate pandemic prevention, preparedness and response could be costly, "the cost of inaction is much bigger", he insisted.
+While taking measures against pandemics could be costly, "the cost of inaction is much bigger", he insisted.

 "Virus is the worst enemy.
 (It) could be worse than a war."